CraicOverflow89/Krash/readme.md

 ```
 echo("list contents = " + @list)
 // is the same as
-echo("list contents = $list)
+echo("list contents = $list")
 // is the same as
 echo("list contents = " list.toString())

 @list.size()
-// size of list, as a string
 // the modifier casts the entire expression

-list.toString().size
-// list as string; get size property
-// this is NOT the same as the above
+// so this would result in the list size (int) being cast to string

+list.toString()
+// here we are just casting the list (array) to a string
 ```

 This can also be used in function arguments, like so;